Kevin Plank, CEO of Under Armour, likes to tell the story of his origin as an entrepreneur. And it always revolves around focus…

 Their single-minded focus on cost-conscious consumers is their “Blue Ocean” strategy and the cornerstone of their success.
 They design products and a retail shopping experience to fit that core brand concept.

-So the next time you walk into one of those giant, blue stores for some Swedish meatballs and bed linens, think about that… Are you trying to slug it out with bigger competitors in the bloody waters of a red sea, or are you charting your own course?
+So the next time you walk into one of those giant, blue stores for some Swedish meatballs and bed linens, think about that… Are you trying to slug it out with bigger competitors in the bloody waters of a red sea, or are you charting your own blue ocean strategy?

 Go where the enemy isn’t.
 Zig when everyone else zags.
 That’s how you’ll create a brand, and a business, that sticks.